bdmendes/feup-cosn-web-market/docs/preliminary-report.md

 - *Stock Service*: we need to be able to query the stock of a given product, and to be notified when the stock of a given product changes.
 This may be done using a message queue, for example.
 - External payment service: we need to be able to pay an order using a given payment method.
+- External delivery provider: we need to be able to programmatically request delivery of our orders using a delivery provider.